jspecify/jspecify/docs/docs/spec.md

 -   type arguments of a receiver parameter's type

+    > Note that the receiver parameter root type is also unrecognized.

 -   any component of the type after the `instanceof` [type comparison operator][JLS 15.20.2]